bachvtuan/html5-sortable-angularjs/README.md

 HTML5 SORTABLE FOR ANGULARJS
 =============================

-I used sortable which provided by jqueryUI, That's good but it's pretty heavy to use because not just sortable code is included, I just need sortable method, So I decided make sortable items by html5 and every modern browsers could support this.
+I used sortable which provided by jqueryUI at this [link](https://github.com/angular-ui/ui-sortable), That's good but it's pretty heavy to use because not just sortable code is included, I just need sortable method, So I decided make sortable items by html5 instead, almost modern browsers support this.
 Below is some reference links that help me get an overview before coding this directive.

 - [UI.Sortable directive](https://github.com/angular-ui/ui-sortable)